JunkyByte/final_hpc_and_cloud/CLOUD/report.md

 4. **Security Policies:** An Organization can implement and enforce their own security policies without relying on third-party providers.

-5. **Data Residency:** On-premise deployment ensures that data stays within the organization physical or virtual infrastructure, which can be vital in case of very sensible data.
+5. **Data Residency:** On-premise deployment ensures that data stays within the organization physical or virtual infrastructure, which can be important in case of sensible data.

 #### Cost Considerations for Solution 1

 - **Infrastructure Costs:** An organization bears the cost of owning and maintaining the physical hardware or virtual machines for the cluster nodes.
-Note that every few years an on premise solution will require updates to the hardware as it becomes outdated or more prone to failures.
+Note that every few years an on premise solution might require upgrades of the hardware as it becomes outdated or more prone to failures.

 - **Backup System Costs:** Implementing a reliable backup system incurs additional costs.